MayankAgrawal099/Mayank_Agrawal_Projects/README.md

 ---

-## ✅ How to Explore
-1. Click on each project folder to view the detailed README file.
-2. Each project includes:
-   - Project objectives
-   - Tools and technologies used
-   - Key business questions solved
-   - Visualizations and insights

----

 ## 📌 About Me
 I am passionate about transforming data into actionable insights.
 This repository highlights my practical experience in:
 - Python-based data analysis